Bangui: Education

 People at a Bangui local school.

 The French system of education is the norm and French is the language of teaching, although the Sango language is promoted in schools.
 A substantial percentage of the population is literate.
 Schooling is compulsory for children ages 6 to 14.

-Bangui is home to the University of Bangui, founded in 1969 by President Jean-Bédel Bokassa who named it after himself; it started functioning in 1970.
+Bangui is home to the University of Bangui, founded in 1969 by President Jean-Bédel Bokassa who named it after himself; it started operating in 1970.
 A public institution, the university provides non-agricultural education in the Central African Republic.
 Since 1981, the University Library has been in a separate building that houses its science, literature, and law collections.
 The medical school of the university has its own library.

 The other educational institutions are the National School of Arts and the Central School of Agriculture, in addition to many religious and technical schools.

 A school in the eastern part of the city, Lycée Charles de Gaulle, was established by the French and is named after President of France Charles de Gaulle.
 Several notable Africans, including writers such as Calixthe Beyala, have studied in the city.
 Beyala studied at the Lycée des Rapides.